cibgraphics/Vanilla5/README.md

 ### Controlling Property

 By default this mixin will output to font-size.
-But what if you nees to use the mixin with another propery.
-The mixin taxes a second argument just for this.
+If you need to use another property instead of font-size you can pass a 2nd argument with the desired property to the mixin.